ec2/dockerfiles/truffle/README.md

 ```
 truffle init
 ```
 And that's all!
-Read below for learn more.
+Read below to learn more about this image.

 ## Basic Usage